 The mortgage broker will have in-depth knowledge of the market, and a large benefit to their expertise is that they can quickly identify suitable mortgage deals.
 This can save you a lot of time and energy if you're researching rates and offers yourself, and trying to speak to multiple lenders.

-Through being part of the Quilter Financial Planning network we can search the mortgage market and have access to special and exclusive mortgage rates and deals not available on the High Street
+Through being part of HL Partnership Limited, we can search the mortgage market and have access to special and exclusive mortgage rates and deals not available on the High Street

 It's actually quite simple.
 The difference in cost between mortgage offers can be enormous.
 A good mortgage adviser will find the deal that offers you the most suitable financial outcome by using their market knowledge for your advantage.